-3. Benefits for the family of someone who is killed in a motor vehicle accident
+- Benefits for the family of someone killed in a car accident

 If you have been injured in a car accident, in addition to recovering no-fault benefits, you may have a claim against any person whose negligence caused the accident.
-Car and other motor vehicle accident claims are usually based on negligence law.
-“Negligence is the failure to exercise such care as persons of ordinary prudence usually exercise under similar circumstances.”
-Mingo v Extrand, 230 N.W 895, 896 (1930).
-In plain language, roadway negligence typically nothing more than a driver doing something wrong that results in a crash.
+In plain language, roadway negligence is typically nothing more than a driver doing something wrong that results in a crash.

 Courts look to a number of factors in determining whether a driver was negligent.
 Some examples of these factors include, but are not limited to, the following: